 You should also understand how their funding programs are organized and what their application processes are.
 Do they accept applications once a year?
 Biannually?
 If the foundation does not have a standard application period (e.g., grants accepted March and October every year), try to find out when they awarded grants in past years to get an idea of when the application period will be during the current year.

 Once you know roughly when applications will be due and what a donor's program areas and current interests are along with the average grant size, your next step will be to think about what your organization could propose that would be a good fit within this framework.
 Do you have an existing project that could be presented to the donor for ongoing funding?
 If the donor doesn't fund general operating expenses (few do) or core programs, is there a new project or set of activities that you could propose that might match the donor's interests and budget limits?

-After you have some ideas on what you could propose, you'll want to identify the information and resources that you'll need to have in place by the time the proposal needs to be written.
+After you have some ideas on what you could propose, you'll want to identify the information and resources you'll need to have in place by the time the proposal has to be written.
 Examples might include:

 - Will the work you're proposing require you to hire new staff or consultants to implement the work?

 - Will you need to hire a consultant to help you to write the proposal?

 - Do you need additional information about the setting where your proposed project will take place or about other organizations working on similar issues or services?

 If you use your time effectively, by the time the proposal opportunity comes out (or the application period begins), you'll have the information to write the proposal ready to go plus an idea of who on your staff can help with the proposal writing and do the proposed project's work.
 You'll also have an idea of what your proposal budget will need to be, or really budgets (plural), because most likely you'll need two.
 You'll need a budget to cover the proposal writing period and then another budget for the proposed work (i.e., the budget submitted with the proposal).